 As of this month, BLB has produced several Tasty inspired videos, all of which can be checked out on our FB and YouTube pages.
-We’ll aim for 2 regular recipes and 1 video recipe each week.
-Recipes will be new, while video recipes will generally focus on one of the older recipes on the site like the one for bread.
+We aim to give you new recipes weekly, while video recipes will generally focus on one of the older recipes on the site like the one for bread.

 It was a tough realization that the blog could be improved with videos.
 I finally came to a place where I was comfortable with the direction the blog was going, and suddenly there was this new thing that needed to be done.